cherdt/ascii-emoji-drawing-board/README.md

 A tool to let the user draw Emoji (or ASCII characters).

 This is in a very rough state right now.
+It currently lives at https://osric.com/chris/javascript/ascii-drawing-board/

 Why?
 ----